 Numerous archaeological studies have been conducted in Mānoa.
-The following discussion provides information on archaeological investigations that have been carried out in the vicinity of the project area, based on reports found in the SHPD library in Kapolei, Hawai'i (Figure 11, Table 2).
+The following discussion provides information on archaeological investigations that have been carried out in the vicinity of the project area, based on reports found in the SHPD library in Kapolei, Hawai'i (Figure 12, Table 1).

 The first documentation of archaeological sites in Mānoa was compiled by Thrum in his series of publications from 1892 to 1909.
 Thrum recorded five heiau in the area: Kūkaʻōʻō, Kawapōpō, Hakika, Hipawai, and Mauʻoki.
-Only Mauoki Heiau is in the general vicinity of the current project area, approximately 600 m (.37 mi.) to the southeast (Figure 12).
-However, Mauoki Heiau was destroyed in 1883 (Thrum 1892:112-113; 1906 44-45).
+None of these are in the immediate vicinity of the project area (Figure 13).
+The closest site, Mauʻoki Heiau, was destroyed in 1883 (Thrum 1892:112-113; 1906 44-45).